Everest Base Camp Trek 14 Days

 TIMS Permit:

-Every trekker requires TIMS Card is required before making Everest Base Camp Trek.
-We can obtain TIMS Card from the Tourism Board office at Bhrikutimandap in Kathmandu.
-The Tourism Board office is 15 minutes walk from Thamel.
-One TIMS Card costs USD 20.
-If you take a taxi, it is 10 minute drive from central Thamel.
-Or if you book your Trek to Everest Base Camp via a trekking company, they will arrange it for you before the trek.
+Every trekker requires a TIMS card before making the Everest Base Camp trek.
+We can obtain a TIMS card from the Tourism Board office at Bhrikutimandap in Kathmandu.
+The Tourism Board office is a 15-minute walk from Thamel.
+One TIMS card costs USD 20.
+If you take a taxi, it is a 10-minute drive from central Thamel.
+Or if you book your trek to Everest Base Camp via a trekking company, they will arrange it for you before the trek.

 Sagarmatha National Park Entry Permit: